kprussing/website/_posts/2015-11-28-computational-physics.markdown

 avoid clever tricks like list comprehensions in the physics parts.
 It's not that I don't know them (I do), I'm just trying to keep to the basics.
 Anything to do with display or I/O is fair game though.
-The code will be hosted in a [mercurial repository on Bitbucket](repo).
+The code will be hosted in a [mercurial repository on Bitbucket][repo].
 Why Bitbucket and mercurial you ask?
 Because it's Python.

 And now for a final note before I get started.
 If you are an